ajakaja/ajakaja.github.io/_posts/2025-05-02-factorials.md

 If $$(n)$$ consists of $$n$$ multiplications in the $$+1$$ direction starting at (the edge of) $$0!$$, then for whatever reason this definition $$(-n)!$$ consists of $$n$$ divisions in the opposite direction: first divide by $$0$$, then by $$1$$, etc, until you get $$(-1)^{n-1}/(0 \times (n-1)!)$$.

 I don't know what that means exactly or how to reckon with the infinity or whether the number of negative signs is correct (should the zero contribute one also?).
 But I do suspect the value should turn out to somehow be meaningful, because it closely matches the coefficients you get on iterated derivatives.
-Recall that the $$k$$th antiderivative of $$1$$ is
+Recall that the $$k$$'th antiderivative of $$1$$ is

 $$D^{-k} (1) = \frac{x^k}{k!}$$